pinnackl/ambitionetreussite/README.md

 </VirtualHost>
 ```

 `Note: We could have use a custom server name, but for further needs (service-worker.js), localhost is important.
-So be sure to remove the already existing virtualhost using localhost`
+So be sure to remove the already existing virtualhost that use localhost.
+Check your host file to be sure that localhost is bound`

 ## Install dependencies